voidALPHA/cgc_viz/Basics/Manipulating the Package Editor.md

 - Reload will replace the contents of the group with the version that exists in the group's linked file.
 If no such file exists, then nothing will happen.
 - Save and (Save) As will allow you to save a group to its own file.
 - Toggle Visibility will toggle the visibility of all Chain Nodes in the group; this does not prevent the nodes from executing on evaluation.
-- Delete will remove this group from the Workspace.
+- Delete will remove this group from the Package Editor.